-Qatar Airways kicks off its first-ever service to Botswana, while UK airspace needs significant modernising, and Australia opens underwater art museum on Great Barrier Reef
+Qatar Airways kicks off its first-ever service to Botswana, while UK airspace needs significant modernizing, and Australia opens underwater art museum on Great Barrier Reef

-There are 17 designated outlets of MMI in Dubai which are authorised to be a retailer of alcohol.
+There are 17 designated outlets of MMI in Dubai which are authorized to be a retailer of alcohol.

 Holidaymakers wanting to gain permission should visit any MMI store with an original passport and a complete and signed form.

-However, despite the relaxation of the restriction, MMI urges visitors to avoid excessive behaviour: “Each visitor will be issued guidelines to responsible drinking in Dubai.
+However, despite the relaxation of the restriction, MMI urges visitors to avoid excessive behavior: “Each visitor will be issued guidelines to responsible drinking in Dubai.